Vogeltak/maxcrone.org/content/books/2023-11-01-bloodchild.md

 This is an exceptionally good short story.

 ## Speech sounds
-Some riff on post-apolacyptic dystopia and zombie stories.
+Some riff on post-apocalyptic dystopia and zombie stories.
 But instead, we are dealing with a disease that inhibits speech and writing.
 It has the effect of dumbing down humans back to a level where we've arguably lost precisely that which makes us human.
 Though the infliction comes at different levels of severity.